 The BDO will implement a subgrantee process that emphasizes open, fair competition, in compliance with the Texas Grant Management Standards.
 The following information demonstrates how the BDO will ensure that the process is accessible to all qualified applicants and how it ensures fair treatment and competition among applicants based on merit.
-By state law, an application from a commercial provider may take precedence over an application from a noncommercial provider.
-A commercial provider is a broadband service provider engaged in business intended for profit, a telephone cooperative, an electric cooperative or an electric utility that offers broadband service or middle-mile broadband service for a fare, fee, rate, charge or other consideration.
+By state law, an application from a commercial provider must take precedence over an application from a noncommercial provider.
 Texas Government Code Sec.
 490I.0106 (d)(2) states: